DeadCarl/Abiogenesis/Gameplay/Monsters/Concept Scrapbook.md

 https://cdn.discordapp.com/attachments/528596617641852928/1178118570425733233/trim.8E32D9FD-DA57-4C9B-8D4E-E68807BE1C7E.mov?ex=6574fb6b&is=6562866b&hm=3ab0ba9bbabc7315101aa876308c1ddf6b872c9541e86d96b1e02fba3c909575&

-Car burr .. like a tumble weed that can latch into cars and damage them
+Car burr .. like a tumble weed that can latch into cars and damage them **Good idea I think, a specialist anti-tank thing**

+Maybe some sort of Hermit crab that uses tanks as shelter? (can control the cannon somehow)

 Venus mind trap .. obj that scatters people's thoughts in a web of hallucinations and illucidity.
 Groups can be caught on some of the stronger ones, other animals can be caught instead.